jamie2210/CI_MS3_RR/README.md

 ### __Imagery__

-As the members of Rave Reviews are able and encouraged to upload their own images I have kept the site free from too many images.
+As the members of Rave Reviews are able and encouraged to upload their own images, I have kept the site free from too many images.
 The times that images are used they are of pictures I have taken from raves I've attended.

 ### __Wireframes__